analogwp/analogwp-templates/readme.txt

 = 1.8.2 - June **, 2021 =
 * Fix: Kit re-saving control not working as expected
-* Improvements: Added Elementor 3.2 compatibility changes
 * Improvements: Fix fatal error at search/archive pages for Elementor based pages (reported by Anthony HS#5639)
+* Improvements: Compatibility with Elementor v3.2+ & Elementor Pro v3.3
+* New: Compatible up to WordPress v5.7.2

 = 1.8.1 - Feb 12, 2021 =
 * Fix: Issue with nonce verification when quick editing a post/page